Portland-based Salt & Straw will open its first East Bay scoop shop in San Ramon

-This is the first time Taste of Temescal will be held since community members raised questions about the participation of Pizzaiolo, a pizza and pasta restaurant owned by chef Charlie Hallowell.
+This is the first time Taste of Temescal since the SF Chronicle reported that community members raised questions about the participation of Pizzaiolo, a pizza and pasta restaurant owned by chef Charlie Hallowell.
 In 2017, a report from the SF Chronicle detailed allegations of sexual harassment from 17 women, a number that eventually increased to 30, the Washington Post reported in 2019.
 Hallowell released a statement that appeared to be a partial admission after the allegations were revealed.

 It was the Chronicle that also asked why taxpayer money — like the funds granted to the Temescal Business Improvement District — was used to boost “restaurants owned by accused sexual harassers,” citing Pizzaiolo’s prominent placement in Taste of Temescal’s promotional materials.
 Despite that controversy, Pizzaiolo remains a participant in the event, according to the Taste of Temescal website.